OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 ## Preparation

-First, install OpenTOSCA Vintner.
+First, we install OpenTOSCA Vintner.
 For more information see [Installation](../../installation.md){target=_blank}.

 --8<-- "install.md"

-Next, we need to configure xOpera as the orchestrator that should be used for the deployment.
+Next, we configure xOpera as the orchestrator that should be used for the deployment.
 For more information see [Orchestrators](../../orchestrators.md){target=_blank}.

 ```shell linenums="1"